-A/N: Rewrite 3.0.
-The story is finished and will be updated at least once a month (because of the current lack of time and will to live and totally unpredictable schedule), check every 8 days.
-On my calendar I've got marked for upload every 8 days, so if I'm able to catch that time, awesome - otherwise, next week).
+A/N: Rewrite 3.1.
+The story is finished and will be updated at least once a month (because of the current lack of time and will to live and totally unpredictable schedule).
+Check every 15 days.

-Listening while writing: Mercituo - Immediate Music (Runner's theme :P)
+Listening while writing: Mercituo - Immediate Music (Runner's theme)

 & Age of Empires - Immediate Music